Mundus Masters Program in Public Policy

 Mundus MAPP offers four mobility tracks each combining two institutions and specializing in a field of public policy.
-Applicants may only apply for one mobility track using the application forms below:
+Applicants may only apply for one mobility track.

 Mobility tracks involving CEU in the first year of Mundus MAPP offer two different specializations:

 Applicants who wish to pursue a career in international civil service, voluntary organization, or global industries may be attracted to the CEU-IBEI track specializing in Global Public Policy.
 In this track there is an emphasis on policy making and problem solving in a range of international contexts (from the strongly institutionalized European policy regimes to the broader and less institutionalized global regimes).
 The central focus is on the policy process at the international and global level, including the design and operation of international organizations and global policy regimes.
 The track is designed to provide students with a thorough understanding of public policy in anarchic, semi-anarchic, and institutionalized international contexts.
 This includes analysis of policy networks, international organizations, and global policy regimes.
 Students will gain knowledge of international relations and international political economy, as well as policy making, implementation, and enforcement.
 The central analytical tools include quantitative and qualitative analysis (including macro-economics), and comparative international public policy tools such as the organization, resources, and policy instruments of global policy regimes.